WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

       Without indexes, the database would have to create a temporary B-TREE structure for the `ORDER BY` clause. **If you add an index for (`ownerId`,`updatedAt`) the database will use the index for the `ORDER BY` clause**.
 If I were to reverse the order of columns, the database would not be able to use the index for the `ORDER BY` clause, as **the leading column is not used in the `WHERE` clause**.

       A good metaphor here is a set of folders.
 First, you want to go into a folder for a given `ownerId`, then see the first folder in that folder (folders are already sorted since we have an index on `updatedAt`).

+### Wrapping up

+- While using the `$transaction` API in Prisma is a valid choice, consider nesting the operations.
+This way prisma will take care of the transactions for you.

+- Do not be afraid of writing manual SQL.
+Sometimes it is necessary.

+- Monitoring the queries speed is important.
+Without it, you would not be able to know if a certain query is slow.

+- Consider adding indexes on non-unique foreign keys.

+## Web Auth